Indus Valley Civilization:

 The Lower part of the city had small one-roomed houses used as a quarter by working-class people.
-The remains of stairs indicate the presence of double storied houses.
+The remains of stairs indicate the presence of double-storied houses.
 Most buildings had properly ventilated bathrooms and private wells.

 The most outstanding feature was an advanced drainage system.
 Small drains from every house connected to a large house.
 For regular cleaning and maintenance drains were covered loosely.

-Sculpture of Harappan civilisation:
+Sculpture of Harappan civilization: